replicatedhq/kots.io/content/kots-cli/restore/_index.md

 weight: 90220
 ---

-The `kots restore` restores an instance snapshot for disaster recovery.
+The `kots restore` restores a full snapshot for disaster recovery.

 ### Usage